 Like social security benefits, some railroad retirement benefit payments are subject to deductions if an annuitant’s earnings exceed certain exempt amounts.
 These earnings restrictions apply to those who have not attained full social security retirement age.
 For employee and spouse annuitants, full retirement age varies depending on an individual’s year of birth, and is age 67 for those born after 1959.
 For survivor annuitants, full retirement age also varies, and is age 67 for those born after 1961.

 For those under full retirement age throughout 2024, the exempt earnings amount rises to $22,320 from $21,240 in 2023.
 For beneficiaries attaining full retirement age in 2024, the exempt earnings amount, for the months before the month full retirement age is attained, increases to $59,520 in 2024 from $56,520 in 2023.

 For those under full retirement age, the earnings deduction is $1 for every $2 of earnings over the exempt amount.
-For those attaining full retirement age in 2023, the deduction is $1 for every $3 of earnings over the exempt amount in the months before the month full retirement age is attained.
+For those attaining full retirement age in 2024, the deduction is $1 for every $3 of earnings over the exempt amount in the months before the month in which full retirement age is attained.

-When applicable, these earnings deductions are assessed on the tier I portion of railroad retirement employee and spouse annuities, and the tier I and tier II portions of survivor benefits.
+When applicable, these earnings deductions are assessed on the tier I portion of railroad retirement employee and spouse annuities and the tier I and tier II portions of survivor annuities.